What was André the Giant's Net Worth?

 After arriving in Paris, he was taught how to perform as a professional wrestler by a local promoter.
 In 1966, he connected with a Canadian promoter who later became his business manager and adviser.
 André then expanded, wrestling in the UK, Germany, Australia, New Zealand, and Africa.
 By 1970, he had made his Japanese debut with International Wrestling Enterprise, fighting under the stage name "Monster Roussimoff."
 By this point, doctors had confirmed that he was suffering from acromegaly.

 His next stop was in Montreal, Canada, where he quickly became a popular figure.
 Eventually, he came to the attention of Vince McMahon, who advised that André change up his image.
 McMahon recommended that Roussimoff stop performing agile manoeuvers, such as dropkicks.
 This was to create the sense that he was a slow, lumbering giant.
-It was Vince that started billing Roussimoff as "André the Giant" for the first time.
+It was Vince who started billing Roussimoff as "André the Giant" for the first time.

 From this point onwards, André the Giant became a global phenomenon, primarily fighting in the WWF.
 After making his debut in 1973, he went on to become the WWF champion while establishing rivalries with a number of notable wrestlers.
 These included Hulk Hogan, Jake Roberts, and many others.
 From the 1990s onwards, his appearances became less frequent, and he finished his career in World Championship Wrestling and All Japan Pro Wrestling.